kamalkumar1/XamarinFormsAudioplayer/README.md

-# XamarinFormsAudioplayer
+# Xamarin Audio player with dragging slider.
-Used to play the audio for both android and ios and it was implemented using dependency service.
+Xamarin AudioPlayer for both android and ios and it was implemented using dependency service.
 Here you can find the full source code.
+Here you play, pause and stop the audio and drag the audio while playing using the slider.